motion-333/motion2/README.md

   its name displayed just below in the "Outfit" font.
 Labels drift with their folders and thicken and widen when hovered.
-Clicking a folder focuses it, displaying a centered frame with the folder on the left and the title stretched to fill an adjoining rectangle.
-When focused, the folder locks into the square portion of the frame and tilts relative to the pointer position.
-Active titles now keep a constant overall width while individual letters stretch or shrink in response to hovering.
-When a folder is focused, it tilts around the X axis based on the cursor position relative to the window center and the title is resized using the `font-size` property to avoid pixelation.
+Clicking a folder focuses it, displaying a centered frame with the folder on the left and the title filling the adjoining rectangle.
+When focused, the folder locks into the square portion of the frame and tilts around the Y and Z axes depending on the pointer position while remaining relatively flat.
+Active titles scale uniformly to fit the rectangle so text stays sharp, and individual letters stretch or shrink in response to hovering.

 ## Usage